ChrisWhealy/wasm_simd/README.md

 This is particularly true of the SIMD instructions whose arguments are often supplied in a non-intuitive order and sometimes are not even documented.

-This repo is a first towards providing worked examples of how each WebAssembly SIMD instruction can be used.
+This repo is a first step towards providing a set of worked examples of how each WebAssembly SIMD instruction can be used.

 ***THIS IS A WORK IN PRGRESS***